Our Homeschool Curriculum Choices For Middle School

 Language Arts

 The main resource for our middle school language arts study this year is focused on a literature-based book club offered by Outschool.
 Emily loves these online classes!
-This year we are taking the 8-10 year old class and the 11-13 year old book club class too.
+In sixth grade, we took 2 book club classes.
+For eighth, we signed up for the monthly fiction teen book club and the weekly graphic novel book club.

 Plus, they focus on a different literary element each month.
 Some of the books we are doing this year include The Mouse and the Motorcycle, The Girl Who Stole an Elephant, and The Very Very Far North.
 To see more of the fun books we will be reading this year, check out our book list for ideas.